joshuatz/desktop-cloud-transform/README.md

 # Desktop Cloud Transform (DCT)
 ## Project Page
 [https://joshuatz.com/projects/applications/desktop-cloud-transform-dct/](https://joshuatz.com/projects/applications/desktop-cloud-transform-dct/)
+## Pre-built release
+Find under the releases tab on Github.
 ## What is this?
 Desktop Cloud Transform (DCT) is a desktop GUI application written with QT/C++ that allows you to upload image files, and optionally apply advanced transformations on "the cloud", which are then downloaded back to your computer.